 No findings posted on a large PR

-Why ADO Pilot returns a partial or empty review on PRs over 5,000 changed lines, and how to get full coverage.
+Why ADO Pilot may return an empty or failed review on a large PR, and how to get better coverage.

 Last updated